 By 30 weeks, the baby shows clear signs of learning in the womb.
 The earliest form, called habituation, is a reduced response to repeated sounds or touch.
 Researchers observe this in diminishing startle reflexes, changes in movement, and shifts in brain activity.4

 By seven months of pregnancy, babies in the womb are not just hearing sounds — they’re starting to remember them.
 A small brain response occurs when a sound is new; a larger brain response shows fetal recognition of the sound and early learning.
 In one fascinating study, pregnant women listened to recordings that included nonsense words like “tatata” and “tatota” during their last 10 weeks of pregnancy.
-After birth, the babies who had heard those sounds in the womb showed larger brain responses when hearing them again — even at just a few days or months old!6 Similarly, when pregnant women repeatedly listened to recordings of “Twinkle twinkle little star” in the last 10 weeks of pregnancy, the babies who had heard that song in the womb showed larger brain responses when hearing them again right after birth or at 4 months old.
+After birth, the babies who had heard those sounds in the womb showed larger brain responses when hearing them again — at just a few days or even a few months old!6 Similarly, when pregnant women repeatedly listened to recordings of “Twinkle twinkle little star” in the last 10 weeks of pregnancy, the babies who had heard that song in the womb showed larger brain responses when hearing them again right after birth or at 4 months old.
 They also had smaller brain responses when parts of the melody were changed.7

 By 7 months of pregnancy, unborn babies appear deeply connected with their mothers.
 At 25 weeks gestation, unborn babies are more likely to open their mouths after their mother sings or speaks than after she makes unrelated mouth movements.9 Similarly, fetuses between 28 and 32 weeks gestation were more likely to yawn shortly after their mothers yawned, but not after other mouth movements.
 Fetal yawning often occurred about 90 seconds later, similar to contagious yawning in adults.10 Yawning begins in the womb as early as 11 weeks, but soon becomes more than a simple reflex.
 Instead, these tiny responses may reflect one of the earliest signs of social bonding and communication between mother and child.
 Furthermore, baby starts to interact with his family.
 At 7 months, when the mother rubs her belly, the fetus is more likely to respond by moving his hands to the uterus wall to return the touch.11